Nutrition. Good nutrition is a good foundation for a healthy

 of the population is deficient in vitamin D. Researchers recommended

-that Spain find a way to urge people to eat eggs to fight
+that Spain find a way to encourage people to eat eggs to fight

 the vitamin D deficiency and ward off future